Thomascountz/thomascountz/_posts/2020-01-10-range-of-tolerance.md

 We can use this as a metaphor for our working environment; everything needs to be within our range of tolerance, though not everything will be optimal.

-**In our work environment, our range of tolerance for sits along a spectrum between personal preference and personal objection** .
+**In our work environment, our range of tolerance sits along a spectrum between personal preference and personal objection** .
 As individuals, we can place each aspect of our work environment somewhere on this spectrum.
 For example, it's _optimal_ for me to have our daily sync meeting at 10 AM, _acceptable_ to me to have it at 9 AM, but _outside of my range of tolerance_ to have it before 8 AM.

 We use this concept on one of my teams in the form of an "any objections" vote.
 When introducing a change (whether in team rituals, coding style, or meeting times), we ask if there are objections, rather than if everyone agrees.
 By posing _this_ question, we're asking if the proposal sits within our individual ranges of tolerance while acknowledging that it may not be optimal for everyone.